 Monthly online talks, open to everyone

-The fungi in skeletons: apatite leaching, from soil to indoor environments (November 2021)
+The fungi in skeletons: apatite leaching, from soil to indoor environments

 In a study of fungal biodeterioration, Dr Flavia Pinzari examined the skeleton of a blue whale - the central exhibit in the Hintze Hall of the Natural History Museum, London.
 The skeleton was previously on display in the Mammals Hall, and has been exposed to this indoor environment for almost 90 years.
 Mineral particles from the bone surface were found to be covered with a dense biofilm mostly composed of fungal hyphae.